Bola Tinubu: Allegations of corruption

 In January 2009, the Economic and Financial Crimes Commission cleared Tinubu and governors James Ibori of Delta State and Obong Victor Attah of Akwa Ibom State of charges of conspiracy, money laundering, abuse of office and official corruption in relation to a sale of Vmobile network shares in 2004.
 In September 2009, there were reports that the British Metropolitan Police were investigating a transaction in which the Lagos State government made an investment in Econet (now Airtel).
 Tinubu said the transaction was straightforward and profitable to the state, with no intermediaries involved.
 The Federal Government rejected a request by Britain to release evidence needed for further investigation and prosecution of the three Nigerian ex-governors in a London court.

-Potential plot to kill Tinubu

-In March 2009, there were reports that a plot had been identified to kill Tinubu.
-The Alliance for Democracy called on the Inspector General of Police, Mike Okiro, to conduct a thorough investigation.